shoyeb-bin-babor/Full-Stack-Testing-of-an-E-commerce-Web-Application-with-Automated-Features-Using-SQA-Tools-/automation_sqa_project/reports/NSU_Final_Report.md

 <div align="center">

-# Project Report
+# Report

 ### Full Stack Testing of an E-commerce Web Application with Automated and Interactive Features Using SQA Tools

-**University:** North South University
-**Department:** Electrical and Computer Engineering (ECE) **Course:** Software Quality Assurance (CSE 534) **Semester:** Spring 2026

-**Submitted To:**
-Safat Siddiqui

-**Submitted By:**
 Shoyeb Bin Babor
-ID: 2616343050

 </div>

 <div style="page-break-after: always;"></div>

 ## 2. Acknowledgement
-I would like to express my sincere gratitude to my course instructor, Safat Siddiqui, for providing clear guidance and structured expectations throughout the semester.
-His detailed lectures on the Software Testing Life Cycle (STLC) and various SQA methodologies gave me the foundation needed to approach this project with confidence.

-I am also grateful to the developers behind the open-source tools utilized in this project — Selenium WebDriver, PyTest, Postman, Apache JMeter, and OWASP ZAP — whose documentation and community support were invaluable resources during implementation.
+I am grateful to the developers behind the open-source tools utilized in this project — Selenium WebDriver, PyTest, Postman, Apache JMeter, and OWASP ZAP — whose documentation and community support were invaluable resources during implementation.

 Special thanks to North South University and the Department of Electrical and Computer Engineering for creating a curriculum that bridges theoretical knowledge with practical, industry-relevant skills.
 The hands-on nature of this project has been one of the most educational experiences of my academic journey.